 Leisure Education Goals & Objectives

-• Promote awareness of the importance of leisure and recreation to students.
+- Promote awareness of the importance of leisure and recreation for students.

-NSSRA’s spirited, full-time professional staff coordinates and leads each of the Leisure Education programs.
-NSSRA staff are accompanied by teachers and aides in each classroom to allow maximum participation and supervision during program application.
+NSSRA’s passionate, full-time Recreation Specialists coordinate and lead each Leisure Education program.* NSSRA’s staff are accompanied by teachers and aides in each classroom to allow maximum participation and supervision during program activities.

 Schedule & Schools

 All programs are offered from mid-September to May.
-A schedule is predetermined in collaboration with NSSRA and NSSED prior to the beginning of each school year.
+A schedule is determined by NSSRA Recreation Specialists and NSSED teachers prior to the beginning of each school year.

-The fee for providing NSSRA’s Leisure Education program in your class is $4 per student with a minimum of six students.
+The fee for providing NSSRA’s Leisure Education program in each class is $4 per student with a minimum of six students.

-With questions, for more information or if you would like to get started with NSSRA’s Leisure Education program, please contact Recreation Manager Blair Prace at (847) 509-9400 x6825 or firstname.lastname@example.org.
+For more information or with questions about NSSRA’s Leisure Education program, please contact Recreation Manager Dani Czarnik at (847) 509-9400 x6830 or firstname.lastname@example.org.